Congressional Art Competition

 The Artistic Discovery Contest is open to all high school students in the 17th District.
 The artwork of the over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The winner of the competition will also receive two airline tickets to Washington, D.C.
 The artwork of runners up will be displayed in Congresswoman Bustos' 4 offices.

-This year's entries can be viewed on Facebook.
+Votting is now closed, but this year's entries can be viewed on Facebook.

 Art works entered in the contest may be up to 28 inches by 28 inches, 4 inches in depth and 15 pounds in weight (including the frame).
 The art work may be

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers

 - Prints - including lithographs, silkscreen, and block prints

 - Mixed Media

 - Computer Generated Art